 Video HD, 22 min, English

-An educational YouTube video presenting an imperialistic history of numbers with a combination of the bright voice of a tech presentation, a physics lesson out of Ursula K. Le Guin’s The Dispossessed, and the aesthetics of evading copyright violations on YouTube.
-Its hypothesis: a Western understanding of numbers functions serves to reinforce the dominance of capital and efficient causality.
+An educational YouTube video presenting an imperialistic history of numbers with a combination of the bright voice of a tech presentation, a physics lesson out of Ursula K. Le Guin’s The Dispossessed, and the aesthetics of evading copyright violations.
+Its hypothesis: certain understandings of numbers serve to reinforce the dominance of capital and efficient causality.

 10 - 3 = 13 (2018)

 Video 4K, 13 min, English

 Set between a children’s play town and a real-estate walk-through that playfully delivers sincere propositions for a collective logic of political imagination.
 Drawing from anti-bias curricula alongside radical positions on colonial and historical debts, the second episode in the series offers a lesson on the ‘misinvention’ of negative numbers.
 Distinct in its playful didacticism with elements of an unreliable narrator, it oscillates between satirical dramatizations and sincere propositions for a world wherein the equation 10 - 3 = 13 expresses an ideology of sharing, collectivity, and mutuality.

 An adaptation of an ancient story of a mass general strike, told via a present-day crowd-modelling and crowd-control software.
 While showing the "artificial-stupidity" of technologies used for the training of enforcement officers and security design, it presents an anachronistic world where numbers do not hold.